Graphic version of this page | Change how these pages look

 Our community of reviewers includes academics, clinicians, practitioners, public health professionals and also members of the public, patients and carers.
 If you would like to contribute from the public, patient's or carer's perspective, please visit our public and patient involvement pages.
 Our diverse reviewer community plays a vital part in maintaining and improving the quality of our programmes’ projects and outputs.
 As a reviewer you can make a significant contribution to the NHS, public health and social care by shaping research and improving practice.
 Find out more about the role of the reviewer.

-The comments provided by reviewers inform our decision-making process and help us identify the most important topics for research, fund the best applications and shape the final research reports published by the open access NIHR Journals Library, which are available for free search and download.
+The comments provided by reviewers inform our decision-making process and help us identify the most important topics for research, fund the best applications and shape the articles published by the open access NIHR Journals Library, which are available for free search and download.

 Why review for the NIHR?